ccao-data/data-architecture/dbt/models/reporting/docs.md

 View that feeds Market Tracker™ Tableau dashboard.
 Contains sales joined to characteristics and geographies.

+### Nuance

+- Card-level residential characteristics are joined to pin-level sales, but duplicate sales are avoided by joining the top two cards by card number individually to sales and indicating characteristics for each card using column names.

 **Primary Key**: `doc_no`
 {% enddocs %}